 We all know that schools can’t do it all when it comes to providing family-centered opportunities.
 Identifying the right nonprofits to complement educational programming is another way that educators and community leaders can partner together to address student’s needs and ultimately build stronger communities around the school.

-In this episode, Michelle speaks with Rev. Bill Stanfield, a Greensboro, NC native who holds a Bachelors Degree in History from the University of North Carolina at Chapel Hill.
-Stanfield and his wife met at Princeton Theological Seminary from which they both obtained Masters of Divinity Degrees.
-Stanfield was a speaker at TEDx Charleston in 2013 and is also a graduate of the SC Governor’s School for Economic Development, The SC Department of Commerce Economic Developer’s School and the SC Community Development Institute of Clemson University, among others.
+In this episode, Michelle speaks with Rev. Bill Stanfield, a Greensboro, NC native who holds a bachelor’s degree in history from the University of North Carolina at Chapel Hill.
+He and his wife met at Princeton Theological Seminary from which they both obtained Master of Divinity Degrees.
+Stanfield was a speaker at TEDx Charleston in 2013 and is also a graduate of the SC Governor’s School for Economic Development, the SC Department of Commerce Economic Developer’s School and the SC Community Development Institute of Clemson University, among others.
 Stanfield is a co-founder of the Metanoia Community Development Corporation of North Charleston where he currently serves as the Chief Executive Officer.

 Metanoia, founded in 2002, is a non-profit organization which works to support the local community through educational and youth leadership programs.
 Their work in the Lowcountry of South Carolina serves as a model for how nonprofit organizations can complement what students get outside of their traditional K-12 education.

-Jasper County’s mission brief is “Student-centered…Future-Focused.”
-Many schools have similar mission statements, but how does that mission shape planning when you’re running a smaller school district?
-Programs in early childhood education can help foster community support while proper Capital Improvement planning can turn visions into reality.
-In this episode, Michelle Smyth talks with Dr. Rechel Anderson, Superintendent of Jasper County Schools in South Carolina, to dive into how early education programs can support community needs and how their integration can be supported by the community.
+Early childhood education programs can help foster community support while proper capital improvement planning can turn visions into reality.
+In this episode, Michelle Smyth talks with Dr. Rechel Anderson, Superintendent of Jasper County Schools in South Carolina, about early childhood education in Jasper County.
+She dives into how early education programs can support community needs and how their integration can be supported by the community.
 When it works, it’s a mutually beneficial system that can achieve both a school’s mission and a community’s needs.
 Join us for this illuminating conversation.

 The schools in Pye’s district have a reputation for innovation and successful student career outcomes.
 How does he plan what to budget for?
 What is his communication style in the face of constant change?
 What attributes have led to his district’s stability and success?
 “We’re at a crossroads, we can make it, or we can break it.
 I want fresh ideas,” Pye says, “We want a fresh approach.
 Everything has changed.”

-What’s your reaction when talking about funding for K-12 public education?
+School funding for K-12 public education can be complex and confusing.
 Every year Americans provide around 700 billion dollars in tax revenue to fund 56 million students in 84,000 public K-12 schools across this nation.
 Schools have multiple revenue sources from federal and state sources.
 Are we utilizing those dollars to their highest potential in education?
 In this episode, Ben talks with Mellanie Jinnette, CFO of the school district in Chester County.
 Mrs. Jinnette also served in the SC Department of Education for more than 24 years.
 We seek to understand how schools are funded and the policy decisions that affect students and their families.
 Listen as she helps us all make sense of complicated school funding formulas and talks about her hopes for the future of revenue allocation in schools.